wkudac/udads_p2/README.md

   the NLP model stored in the pickle file to make predictions about the category out of new disaster messages entered in the web app.

 ## How to run everthing
-- Start the ETL proces
+- Start the ETL process

   In folder DATA start the python script PROCESS_DATA.PY to create the Sqlite database.

   -- Switch to folder DATA

   -- Execute *python process_data.py disaster_messages.csv disaster_categories.csv DB_disaster_Msg.db*

      Parameters:
      1. Name of the messages csv file
      2. Name of the categories csv file
      3. Name of the Sqllite database

 - Start the ML process

-  In folder MODEL start the python script TRAIN_CLASSIFIER.PY -- Switch to folder MODEL
+  In folder MODEL start the python script TRAIN_CLASSIFIER.PY

+  -- Switch to folder MODEL

   -- Execute *python train_classifier.py DB_disaster_msg.db ML_disaster_msg.pkl*

      Parameters:
      1. Name of the Sqlite database created in the ETL step.
      2. Name of the ML model pickle file to which the ML model is exported